openresty/lua-resty-lrucache/README.markdown

--- we need to initialize the cache on the lua module level so that -- it can be shared by all the requests served by each nginx worker process: local c = lrucache.new(200)  -- allow up to 200 items in the cache if not c then
+-- we need to initialize the cache on the lua module level so that -- it can be shared by all the requests served by each nginx worker process: local c, err = lrucache.new(200)  -- allow up to 200 items in the cache if not c then
     return error("failed to create the cache: " .. (err or "unknown")) end